steelbridge-io/the-trinity-guide-theme/README.md

-# Bootstrap for Genesis
+# Trinity Guide Theme

 ## Introduction

-Bootstrap for Genesis is a genesis child theme which integrates [Bootstrap](http://getbootstrap.com/).
+Trinity Guide Theme is a genesis child theme which integrates [Bootstrap](http://getbootstrap.com/).
 It uses Gulp to handle tasks, configuration and lint files.

-The default branch is under development, use [v4](https://github.com/webdevsuperfast/bootstrap-for-genesis/tree/v4) branch to get the last stable release.

 ## Installation Instructions

-1. Upload the Bootstrap for Genesis theme folder via FTP to your wp-content/themes/ directory.
+1. Upload the Trinity Guide Theme folder via FTP to your wp-content/themes/ directory.
 (The Genesis parent theme needs to be in the wp-content/themes/ directory as well.)
 2. Go to your WordPress dashboard and select Appearance.
-3. Activate the Bootstrap for Genesis theme.
+3. Activate the Trinity Guide Theme.
 4. Inside your WordPress dashboard, go to Genesis > Theme Settings and configure them to your liking.

 ## Building from Source